LogtalkDotOrg/logtalk3/manuals/_sources/userman/declarative.rst.txt

 and *reuse patterns*.
 Notably, the concept of *mutable state*, which is an *imperative* concept, is not a significant concept in *declarative* object-oriented programming.
 Declarative object-oriented programming concepts can be materialized in both logic and functional languages.
-In this section, we focus only in declarative object-oriented logic programming.
+In this section, we focus only on declarative object-oriented logic programming.

 The first key generalization of object-oriented programming concepts is the